lencelg/dotfiles/README.md

-personal dotfiles(used for two monitors)
+personal dotfiles(used for two monitors)<br>
+other part must be read when setting environment in a new system
 * niri
 > * waybar
 > * polkit-kde-authentication-agent